-Each POWERSTAT® Variable Transformer contains a durable brush assembly.
+Each POWERSTAT[®] Variable Transformer contains a durable brush assembly.
 These assemblies are designed to reduce the need for attention or replacement, however, because these are moving parts that rely on contact friction to operate properly, an annual inspection is suggested.
 Refer to the maintenance section of this manual for details.
-The replacement brush assembly is listed along with its corresponding POWERSTAT Variable Transformer in the power component section.